stackbit-projects/artemislong-7effc/content/pages/posts/nusinhsaigon.md

 Some typical pictures from our posts.

 ![](/\_static/app-assets/nssgteam.jpg)
-<br> Our exhibition organizing team and bru.
+<br> Our exhibition organizing team and I.